Please wait while the formulary information is being retrieved.

 Adverse reaction overview.

-Adverse reactions occurring in >=5% of patients: injection site reactions, vasodilatory signs and symptoms, headache, diarrhea, back pain, hypercalcemia, and oropharyngeal pain.
+The most common adverse reactions (>=5%) reported with palopegteriparatide in clinical studies were injection site reactions, vasodilatory signs and symptoms, headache, diarrhea, back pain, hypercalcemia, and oropharyngeal pain.

-Adverse reactions occurring in >=5% of patients: injection site reactions, vasodilatory signs and symptoms, headache, diarrhea, back pain, hypercalcemia, and oropharyngeal pain.
+The most common adverse reactions (>=5%) reported with palopegteriparatide in clinical studies were injection site reactions, vasodilatory signs and symptoms, headache, diarrhea, back pain, hypercalcemia, and oropharyngeal pain.

 There are 0 severe adverse reactions.